 Take time to peruse the wide array of deck light styles and select the one that best reflects your decorating preferences and your home's architectural style.
 Referencing classic, transitional, and modern designs, deck lights are available in a range of materials and finishes, including white and black plastic, aluminum, copper, black iron, bronze, stainless and brushed steel, painted, and wood.
 If you like an understated look, choose lights with matte or weathered patinas, flat-to-low profiles, and streamlined silhouettes.
 Partial to high-impact lights?
 Opt for sculptural post-cap lanterns, ball-shape rail lights, or fixtures with colorful or stained glass globes.

-Deck lights go a long way when it comes to creating cozy alfresco quarters, but you'll need to layer in other light sources to optimize a deck's after-dark usage.
+Deck lighting goes a long way when it comes to creating cozy alfresco quarters, but you'll need to layer in other light sources to optimize a deck's after-dark usage.
 Install spotlights along your roof line and point them at grilling stations, buffet serving areas, and adjacent patios.
 Plug in outdoor standing and table lamps to illuminate seating and work areas.
+Install deck step lights and deck post lights to showcase walkways.
 Utilize roofs or pergolas to support flush-mount ceiling fixtures, pendant lights, crystal-draped chandeliers, or colorful paper lanterns.
-Wrap white light strings or rope lights around deck railings to generate scintillating shimmer.
-Make your deck's base part of the light show.
-Highlight its form with rail-set down lights, ground-level spotlights, and twinkling stair lights recessed across its face.
+Wrap white light strings or rope lights around deck railings for scintillating shimmer.
+Deck rail lights and deck stair lighting also increase safety.
+Highlight its form with rail-set down lights, ground-level spotlights, and twinkling recessed deck lighting.

 Pay attention to details, put a thoughtful plan into play, and you'll soon be enjoying a deck that shines a bright (and properly positioned) light at every level.